FDio/csit/docs/report/dpdk_performance_tests/overview.rst

                              |           |
                              +-----------+

-SUT1 and SUT2 are two System Under Test servers (currently Cisco UCS C240, each with two Intel XEON CPUs), TG is a Traffic Generator (TG, currently another Cisco UCS C240, with two Intel XEON CPUs).
-SUTs run Testpmd/L3FWD SW application in Linux user-mode as a Device Under Test (DUT).
+SUT1 and SUT2 are two System Under Test servers (Cisco UCS C240, each with two Intel XEON CPUs), TG is a Traffic Generator (TG, another Cisco UCS C240, with two Intel XEON CPUs).
+SUTs run VPP SW application in Linux user-mode as a Device Under Test (DUT).
 TG runs TRex SW application as a packet Traffic Generator.
-Physical connectivity between SUTs and to TG is provided using direct links (no L2 switches) connecting different NIC models that need to be tested for performance.
+Physical connectivity between SUTs and to TG is provided using different NIC models that need to be tested for performance.
 Currently installed and tested NIC models include:

 #.
 2port10GE X520-DA2 Intel.
 #.
 2port10GE X710 Intel.